 The medieval section of La Bisbal d’Emporda is similar to those shown above with stone buildings, narrow streets and cobblestone roads.
 We arrived on market day, and the town market takes place inside the old town.
 Afterwards, we headed to the castle.

 Medieval and Artistic Towns in Catalonia: Figueres

 As a destination on Barcelona day trips, Figueres is a must see.
 This town is as eclectic as it’s most famous former resident, Salvador Dali.
 No wonder he wanted to build the Dali Theatre and Museum here.
+The town square is filled with charming outdoor restaurants, and throughout the town, we found interesting building decor.
 However, if you are looking only for medieval architecture, you will have to work a bit harder to find it in this town.
 It exists, but there is an overwhelming modernism.

 Medieval towns of Catalonia map from Barcelona